loda-lang/loda-lang.github.io/spec.markdown

 Digital root to a given base.

-An operation `dis a,b` computes the digital root of `a` in base `b`, and assigns the result to `a`.
+An operation `dir a,b` computes the digital root of `a` in base `b`, and assigns the result to `a`.
 The digital root is defined by iteratively computing digital sums until the result is less than the base.
 The base must be greater or equal to two.
 If `a` is negative, the digital root is computed as in the positive case, but the result is negative.

 Examples: